MartinThoma/MartinThoma.github.io/_posts/2011-10-28-dvd-menu-in-youtube.md

 <iframe width="560" height="315" src="http://www.youtube.com/embed/lSZNskw1AVw?rel=0" frameborder="0" allowfullscreen></iframe>

-This idea is beatiful: It is simple, but it didn't come to my mind before.
+This idea is beautiful: It is simple, but it didn't come to my mind before.
 I knew overlays and saw them sometimes, but I never saw them being used in such a nice way.

 Great work, Ren&eacute;!